dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-oh yeah I agree I mean it's all relative
+I agree I mean it's all relative
-I mean tell you how you do it i mean how much is your investment gonna be to actually mine bitcoin to actually get something out of it what are you going to have to pay if you're a minor to get it you know you need Tara hashes and beyond you know when it comes to 3m classic you know with you know for full rigs I mean you know right now three was down a little bit but with for full rigs
+I mean tell you how you do it i mean how much is your investment gonna be to actually mine bitcoin to actually get something out of it what are you going to have to pay if you're a minor to get it you know you need Tara hashes and beyond you know when it comes to ethereum classic you know with you know for full rigs I mean you know right now three was down a little bit but with for full rigs
-I could easily you know be pulling same amount if not more of what I was getting out of it hmm
+I could easily you know be pulling same amount if not more of what I was getting out of it

 **Christian Seberino:**
 now have you both of you